fucksophie/MagicSkyblock/README.md

 13. **suspicious stew with dark water bottle instead of flower ingredient(dark water effect)**
 14.  extension to egg throwing: there is a significantly smaller chance for an unemployed villager to spawn instead of a mob

-# Ideas for code clean up
+# **Ideas for code clean up**
 1. You should probably make a class called "Feature" and make it extend every feature and add shit to it yeah ok (for easier organizaztion and more)
+2. Anotther thing is to make a wand of nature you need string but to get string you need a wand of nature.. change that recipie..